-My research centers on issues of power, privilege, and democratic participation in the fields of urban politics, nonprofit and community-based organizations, and public administration.
+I am an assistant professor in the Department of Political Science at Kent State University.
+My research centers on issues of power, social equity, and democratic participation in the fields of urban politics, nonprofit and community-based organizations, and public policy and administration.
+My area of specialization is community development, broadly defined.
 My work is highly influenced by my years working in feminist community activism and my commitment to a critical research practice.

 I am originally from Grand Rapids, MI.
 I completed both my bachelors and masters degrees at Grand Valley State University (Laker for a Lifetime!), before leaving the state to pursue my doctorate at Rutgers.
 In my spare time I love running, swimming, and playing/ reading/ cuddling with my two wonderful children.